apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/1-nparray.md

 (x.shape, x.size, x.dtype)
 ```

-You could also specifiy the datatype when you create your ndarray.
+You could also specify the datatype when you create your ndarray.

 ```{.python .input}
 x = np.full((2, 3), 1, dtype="int8")